FAB1150/ESP32_fan_control/README.md

+# THIS README FILE IS A WIP
+### the code works, but the instructions aren't finalized.
+Expect a bunch of activity in the file!

 # Temperature fan control with an ESP32

 A simple way to output a PWM signal based on temperature readings by a thermistor